 Volunteer forums: You will be invited to our Volunteer Forums.
 This is a chance to give us feedback on what you enjoy about volunteering and what improvements could be made.

-Volunteer conference: You will be invited to come along our annual Volunteer Conference.
+Volunteer celebration event: You will be invited to come along our annual Volunteer celebration event.
 This is a chance for us to say thank you to you for all your hard work and for your commitment to Restore.
-The day will include a BBQ, forum, workshops, and an award ceremony.

 Other social events: You will also get invites to our festivals and the Restore Christmas party.